officialrajdeepsingh/awesome-nextjs/README.md

 - [Gimli](https://gimli.app/) - Chrome extension offering a visual tool for front-end developers to build with Tailwind CSS.
 - [Next.js Utilities Extension](https://chrome.google.com/webstore/detail/Next.js-utilities-extensio/ffcogmoganomoabikgmcmckdgojnpldo) - Chrome extension that shows the size of Next.js static data without requiring additional setup.
-- [GitHub Web IDE](https://chromewebstore.google.com/detail/github-web-ide/adjiklnjodbiaioggfpbpkhbfcnhgkfe) - Open Any GitHub repositories in online web (cloud) IDE like VS Code, GitHub Dev, Code Sandbox, Repl.it, Gitpod, etc.
+- [GitHub Web IDE](https://chromewebstore.google.com/detail/github-web-ide/adjiklnjodbiaioggfpbpkhbfcnhgkfe) - Open any GitHub repositories in an online web (cloud) IDE like VS Code, GitHub Dev, Code Sandbox, Repl.it, Gitpod, etc.
-- [Next Network](https://chromewebstore.google.com/detail/next-network/jfdfcgpbpbbemkmdffgliagfoggdjmmc) - Devtools extension that allows to monitor server-side requests being sent by the local Next.js application.
+- [Next Network](https://chromewebstore.google.com/detail/next-network/jfdfcgpbpbbemkmdffgliagfoggdjmmc) - Devtools extension that allows monitoring server-side requests being sent by the local Next.js application.

 ## Utility (Others)

 - [Demo posts for markdown](https://github.com/frontendweb3/Demo-markdown-posts) - Demo markdown posts are used to design your new blog base template.
 You do not write markdown demo posts.
-You can use demo markdown posts with any static site generator which supports markdown. for example, Next.js, GatsBy, Lume, Fresh, etc. Demo markdown posts are written with Lorem Ipsum.
+You can use demo markdown posts with any static site generator that supports markdown. for example, Next.js, Gatsby, Lume, Fresh, etc. Demo markdown posts are written with Lorem Ipsum.
 I can use bold, italic, code block, inline code, links, images, and quotes in markdown posts.
 - [Jam Stack](https://jamstack.org) - A list of resources related to CMS and site generators across the programming world.